freevs/DBMS_SQL-Data-Science-Interview-Questions/DBMS.md

 3|	Bkon |	7898756543 |	18
 4|	Ckon |	8987867898 |	19

-***Super Key:-***  Super Key is defined as a set of attributes within a table that can uniquely identify each record within a table.
+***Super Key:-***  Super Key is defined as a set of attributes that can uniquely identify each record within a table.
 Super Key is a superset of Candidate key.

 In the table defined above super key would include student_id, (student_id, name), phone etc.
 Confused?
 The first one is pretty simple as student_id is unique for every row of data, hence it can be used to identity each row uniquely.